Bike rides for little legs

 - Harry Wilson, Kids’ Council, aged 11

-‘Go on a really long bike ride’ was chosen by our Kids’ Council as one of the top three activities for this year’s 50 things campaign, so we’ve come up with the best places for little legs (and longer ones too) to pedal around in the great outdoors.
+‘Go on a really long bike ride’ was chosen by our Kids’ Council as one of their top three activities, so we’ve come up with the best places for little legs (and longer ones too) to pedal around in the great outdoors.

 You can download route maps or collect a leaflet when you visit to start your free-wheeling adventure.

 ‘I like cycling in the woods because you can see lots of nature and you can hear woodpeckers.
 I think Wimpole is one of the best places in the country for a bike ride.’

 1.5 miles to 4.3 miles.
 With fantastic views, organised and self-led activities and three routes to choose from, there is something for all ages at Wimpole.

 On Arrington Drive, you will find a short 1.5 mile tarmac route perfect for youngsters just starting out .
 Or Mare Way challenge takes you up onto the ridgeway with great views over Cambridge and a fantastic descent to zoom down.
 You could even ride to Wimpole along the Wimpole Way.
 Read about the routes.